Last updated on August 29th, 2023 at 09:40 amJump to Recipe

 - Spices: Dry mustard, nutmeg, and cinnamon.

-How do you make pumpkin mac and cheese?
+How do you make creamy pumpkin mac and cheese?

 - Melt the butter: Meanwhile, melt butter in a large skillet or saucepan over medium heat.
 Whisk in the flour and simmer for two minutes.